Below is just a small selection of comments from leading figures in the fields of healthcare, local government and human rights.

 “The Health Mela is an excellent event that gives local people a unique opportunity to engage with a wide range of health organisations and to find out more about the services that can help them.
 We are delighted to support this year’s event, which enables us to provide information about our services and to learn more about the health needs and concerns of our communities.”

 “The Preston Health Mela provided a very effective example of community partnership with statutory and voluntary services.
 A wide spectrum of people came together with a focus on improving health outcomes for children and young people.
-This event demonstrated that there is great capacity that can be harnessed to support innovation of services and form a true partnership between communities and service providers.
+This event demonstrated that there is great capacity that can be harnessed to support innovation of services and form a true partnership between communities and service providers.“I believe there is a major role for education providers to play in this process.
+We can support the development of a new workforce to allow for innovative services and we can also support members of local communities to develop and achieve their potential to train and work for their peers to transform health outcomes.”

 “The Preston Health Mela is a powerful example of community organisation dedicated to health and wellbeing.
 It was the ‘Big Society’ before the Big Society, and it chimes with the current work going on around the North West on Asset-based Community Development.
 I commend the work and efforts of this remarkable organisation.”